 An important feature that influences the strength of the incentives created by a PBR is the presence and design of any sharing mechanism.
 A typical U.S. PBR allows utilities to keep 100% of any savings it can achieve, provided that the rate of return is within a predetermined range.
-Outside of this range PBR sharing mechanisms split the costs or benefits of the PBR between customers and shareholder.
-For example, there may be no sharing if the ROE is within 1% of a specified level, say between 9-11%.
-Between 1%, and 2%, customers and shareholders may share the benefits (or costs) in some pre-specified way.
-Beyond 2% there may be even more sharing.
+Outside of this range PBR sharing mechanisms share the costs or benefits of the PBR between customers and shareholder.
+For example, there may be no sharing if the ROE is within 100 basis points of a specified level, say 10%.
+Between 100 basis points, and say 200 basis points, customers and shareholders may share the benefits (or costs) in some pre-specified way.
+Beyond 200 basis points the may be even more sharing.